paidtotrade.net Technical Review – Is PaidToTrade a Safe Broker?

 For that reason, PaidToTrade should be considered a broker with substantial scam risk.

-PaidToTrade shows multiple strong indicators of being a scam broker and should be avoided.
+PaidToTrade shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.